bouthilx/metaopt/docs/src/user/searchspace.rst

 ------------------------

 There is currently no support for conditional dependencies between dimensions.
-Conditional dependencies arises in situations where some hyperparameter defines which algorithm to use and each algorithm have its own set of different hyperparameter.
+Conditional dependencies arise in situations where some hyperparameter defines which algorithm to use and each algorithm has its own set of different hyperparameters.
 We plan to support this in the future by replacing our current :class:`Space` implementation by `ConfigSpace`_.
 This should not change the current interface and only add more special arguments.
 You can see the state of our plan in our `Roadmap`_.